arduino/docs-content/content/software/ide-v1/tutorials/getting-started/cores/arduino-mbed_nicla/installing-mbed-os-nicla.md

 **Please read:** The microcontroller runs at min 3V and max 5V.
 >**Note:** Connecting higher voltage signals will damage the board.

+### Troubleshooting

+If you are having issues uploading a sketch to your Nicla Vision board and you are using Windows.
+It might be necessary to install the drivers manually.
+When you have the Nicla Mbed OS core installed, go to the cores folder.
+Usually located in **C:\Users\USER\AppData\Local\Arduino15\packages\arduino\hardware\mbed_nicla\3.0.1\cores\arduino\mbed\drivers**.
+Here you can find the drivers and manually install them.